-Türkiye’s stock exchange, Borsa Istanbul, opened the new year on a strong footing as the benchmark BIST 100 index climbed 6.11% in the first week of 2026, closing at a record high of 12,200.95 points on Friday, supported by improving macroeconomic indicators.
+Türkiye’s stock exchange, Borsa Istanbul, opened 2026 on a strong footing as the benchmark BIST 100 index climbed 6.11% this week and 8% since the start of the year, closing at a record high of 12,200.95 points on Friday, supported by improving macroeconomic indicators.

 Starting the year at 11,296.52 points, Turkish equities gained momentum after inflation eased more than anticipated in December, with the annual rate falling to 30.89% and the monthly figure to 0.89%, strengthening projections of a 150 basis-point rate cut by the Central Bank of the Republic of Türkiye (CBRT) in January, compared to earlier estimates of 100 basis points.